nicofasho/root_rideshare/README.md

 # ROOT Rideshare App
 ROOT is a full-Stack Django application that connects riders and drivers.

-The target user for this ride-sharing platform is a busy commuter who desires a way to get to and from work without either having to wait in traffic behind the wheel or braving the oddities of public transportation.
+The target user for this ride-sharing platform is a busy commuter who desires a way to get to and from work without having to either wait in traffic behind the wheel or brave the oddities of public transportation.
 This user wants a convenient way to commute with people they trust.

 ## Getting Started